mid9tech/asset-management-wiki/Documents/Infrastructure/Frontend.md

 ### components/
 This directory contains reusable UI components used throughout the application.
 Components here should be designed to be modular and easily integrated into different parts of the application.

-### hooks/
-Contains custom React hooks that encapsulate logic and stateful behavior to be reused across various components.

 ### libs/
 This directory includes shared libraries and utility functions that are used across multiple parts of the application.
 These could include helper functions, constants, and other shared logic.